HungAnhVu/C2abstraction/README.md

     How to create a listener?
         - On the web GUI, click on the 'Listener' tab.
 Then name your listener and set the port.
+        - Make sure that the IP address is correct.
+You can check your IP address by running the command 'ipconfig' in your terminal and use the IPv4 address.
+          To check that the listener is active, run 'netstat -ant' in your terminal and look for the port number that you specified.

+    How to create the grunt to connect to the listener?
+        - On the web GUI, click on the 'Launcher' tab.
+Since our victim machine is windows, click on 'PowerShell' and generate the launcher
+        - Then copy and paste into the powershell of your vicitm machine.
+MAKE SURE TO TURN OFF YOUR WINDOWS SECURITY.
+        - Once activated, you will get a notification on the GUI.
+In the 'Grunt' tab, you will see the host name.
+Then you can click on the active grunt and go to the 'interactive' tab to begin executing commands.

 Mouse Script:
     - This python file is used to automatically control your mouse to create a listener on the GUI